-In MECHANICAL SOULS (official site), the audience attends a wedding in Taïwan where beta-model android helps as bridesmaid, and AI (with machine learning and real-time story engine) guides you through your own personal journey.
+In MECHANICAL SOULS, the audience attends a wedding in Taïwan where beta-model android helps as bridesmaid, and AI (with machine learning and real-time story engine) guides you through your own personal journey.

 I trained as a classical filmmaker.
 I went to the London Film School where I studied the process of classical film creation, and quickly after graduating I started to work on different projects.
 Amongst them, was a project involving androids, an adaptation of a short story by my co-writer, L. P. Lee.
 For this project, we were interested in exploring a technological format that could reflect the content.

 L. P. Lee and I worked on this project together for a while and then in 2016 I met Francois Klein, who was just opening his VR production company, Digital Rise.
 We got chatting about what kinds of projects we were interested in and it quickly became clear that our story would be a good fit.
 From there we developed the project together, which would later become Mechanical Souls.

 Being the passenger and the driver of the story

 On MECHANICAL SOULS, it really was the story that guided us to choose VR.
 And now that I know more about this format, I’m very interested in seeing how the public will engage with Mechanical Souls.
 It’s really something we started to discuss during the production, as it wasn’t the initial driving force.